dangazineu/tako/README.md

     *   All downstream dependent repositories will be cloned from GitHub.
 To mitigate performance issues, Tako will cache these repositories locally in a well-known directory (`~/.tako/cache/repos`).
 On subsequent runs, it will fetch updates instead of performing a full clone.
     *   This caching mechanism will be responsible for cleaning up old repositories.
 *   **Authentication:** Tako will rely on the user's local Git and SSH configuration for authentication with Git hosts.
 The initial version will prioritize SSH key authentication.
 Future versions will explicitly support credential helpers and integration with tools like the `gh` CLI.
+*   **Platform Support:** The primary development target is a Unix-like environment (Linux, macOS).
+Windows support, particularly around container volume mounting and path handling, will be considered a future enhancement and is not a goal for the initial versions.

 ### 2.2.
 Dependency Graph
 *   **Definition:** The dependency graph is defined manually via `tako.yml` files within each repository.